Licensed to work with clients in 40 different states.

 When you refinance, you replace your current home loan with a new one.
 Mortgage refinancing requires you to qualify for the loan, just as you had to meet the lender’s requirements for the original mortgage.
 You file an application, go through the underwriting process and go to closing, as you did when you initially purchased the home.

-First, take care of any issues with your credit so that your credit score is as high as possible and you qualify for the lowest interest rates.
+First, let us help get your credit score as high as possible with our Rescore tools so that you qualify for the lowest interest rates.
 Have a rough idea of the rates and other terms you desire in your new loan.
 Remember: These terms should represent an improvement on the terms of your existing loan.

 Lowering your monthly payment